Theoretical Pricing Models: Binomial Option Pricing and the Black-Scholes Formula

 - σ = standard deviation of the stock's annualized continuously compounded rate of return.

-- Xe-rt = X/ert = the present value of the strike price using a continously compounded interest rate.
+- Xe-rt = X/ert = the present value of the strike price using a continuously compounded interest rate.

 Requirements for validity: